classroomtechtools/modularLibrariesV8/Properties/README.md

 # Properties

 Makes using `PropertyServices` in Google Apps Scripting a cinch.
-Can handle objects and includes serialization and deseralization techniques for dates.
+Can handle objects and maintains date values.

 Unit tests have all the gory details.